 TOEFL iBT (Internet Based Test) gauges your capability to communicate in English at the university level.
 Besides, the test assesses your competency in reading, listening, speaking, and writing skills while performing academic tasks.

-The flip side is that there are a few universities who are willing to waive off TOEFL if you have studied in English at college/university for at least three years prior to your application.
+The flip side is that a few universities are willing to waive off TOEFL if you have studied in English at a college/university for at least three years before your application.

-On an average, US universities need a minimum TOEFL score of 78.
-But, the nature of the course and the institution that you seek admission at, can decide the importance of your TOEFL score.
+On average, US universities need a minimum TOEFL score of 78.
+But, the nature of the course and the institution you seek admission at can decide the importance of your TOEFL score.
 Reputed universities and colleges usually expect higher TOEFL scores of 100* or more.

 Types of TOEFL Exams and Duration

 - iBT- Internet/online Based Test (4 hours and 20 minutes)